 Four years later, Deb decided to open etc. in the Green Hills neighborhood in August 2016.
-This smaller, more intimate version of Etch boasts a swanky vibe with a menu that incorporates all of Deb’s favorite spices, produce and global recipes.
-A succinct wine and cocktail menu includes wines from around the world, select craft beer and a handful of culinary-minded cocktails. etc. serves lunch, dinner & Sunday brunch to a heavily local crowd that has been dining at Deb’s eateries for many years.
+This smaller, more intimate version of etch boasts a swanky vibe with a menu that incorporates all of Deb’s favorite spices, produce and global recipes.
+A succinct wine and cocktail menu includes wines from around the world, select craft beer and a handful of culinary-minded cocktails. etc. serves lunch and dinner to a heavily local crowd that has been dining at Deb’s eateries for many years.

 She has no regrets about coming back to Nashville.
 “This town has supported and appreciated me, and I want to give back,” she says.
 She loves being downtown in the heart of the city where she can reach locals and destination-hunters alike.
 “This is what I do, and I will always do this.
 I just want to make good food that everyone can enjoy.”